1766 food riots: Midlands

-In October rioters from Birmingham accosted wagons at Stratford upon Avon, seizing wheat and selling it at a reduced rate.
+In October, rioters from Birmingham accosted wagons at Stratford upon Avon, seizing wheat and selling it at a reduced rate.
 Later that month a party of Black Country miners led by "Irish Tom" and "Barley Will" and accompanied by nail makers and spinners travelled to Birmingham.
 Reaching the Bull Ring (where the town's markets were traditionally held) at 4 pm on 17 October they negotiated with local leaders to fix prices of malt, flour, cheese, butter and other foodstuffs before withdrawing.
 Local residents met afterwards and agreed to raise a party of 140 special constables to prevent any further disorder but also agreed to pay to subsidise the price of bread.

 Elsewhere

-In East Anglia many of the rioters were weavers.
+In East Anglia, many of the rioters were weavers.
 A riot at Norwich in September was described as a "general insurrection".
 Rioters threatened to burn down the mayor's house but order was restored after two of their number were sentenced to death and the towns people raised £20,000 to fund subsidised food for the poor.
-In October riots broke out at Ipswich and Burnham Market.
+In October, riots broke out at Ipswich and Burnham Market.

 The remainder of the country was less troubled.
-In Berkshire mills worth around £1,000 were destroyed and in October there were riots at St Albans (Hertfordshire), Aylesbury (Berkshire), Scarborough (North Yorkshire) and Leeds (West Yorkshire).
+In Berkshire, mills worth around £1,000 were destroyed and in October there were riots at St Albans (Hertfordshire), Aylesbury (Buckinghamshire), Scarborough (North Yorkshire) and Leeds (West Yorkshire).